Last updated: July 2, 2026

 privacy@kylon.io

-For GDPR inquiries: Ashton Teng — privacy@kylon.io
+For GDPR inquiries: Quinn — privacy@kylon.io

 For CCPA requests: privacy@kylon.io

-15. Supplemental Notices
+16. Supplemental Notices

-15.1 For Workspace Administrators
+16.1 For Workspace Administrators

-15.2 For AI Agent Developers
+16.2 For AI Agent Developers

 If you develop or configure AI agents within Kylon, you are responsible for ensuring that the agents you deploy comply with applicable data protection laws and do not process personal data beyond the scope authorized by your workspace’s data governance policies.